Alquity Future World Fund

 Only those companies rated C or better can be included in the portfolio.
 To be clear, this means that we will only invest in firms where there is satisfactory quality and alignment of management.

-Exercising our voting rights is also an important aspect of Alquity’s investment process, as we must ensure our interests as minority shareholders are well represented.
-Voting is exercised by the investment team on a weekly basis and conducted in accordance with our Principles of Governance, which can be found on our website.
+Voting is exercised by the investment team in accordance with our Principles of Governance, which can be found on our website.

 Almost all the research is carried-out in-house by the investment team.
 This allows a consistency of approach and a degree of rigor we do not believe we could achieve elsewhere.
-Moreover, ESG analysis is an integral part of our investment strategy (as opposed to a screening or secondary consideration) and therefore, occurs alongside traditional financial and business analysis.
+Moreover, ESG analysis is an integral part of our investment strategy (as opposed to a screening or secondary consideration) and therefore, occurs alongside traditional financial and business analysis, ensuring we avoid companies where governance/sustainability risks can quietly accumulate and ultimately erode shareholder value.

 Resources, Affiliations & Corporate Strategies: